simioyin222/120-hours/README.md

 ##  finallizaing on an easy way i can update it for same efect or repalce still cannot decide

 #### sneding out email to erik and kandarp puppod

+### finally have decided on interactive fight night calendar to inculde in place of live events